kirtipaldeora/upscshorts-app/app/readme.md

-# michi — UPSC Current Affairs React App
+# Penni — UPSC Current Affairs React App

 `michi` is a premium, fully offline-capable Progressive Web App (PWA) designed for UPSC aspirants.
 It provides daily current-affairs briefs (from sources like *The Hindu* and *UPSCPrep*), subject-wise revision tools, a geography geography map quiz arcade, previous year questions (PYQs), and comprehensive settings with haptic feedback.